 Fun fact: the museum building featured in the TV series “Outlander” (season 3) as Huntly House and nearby Bakehouse Close.

 9. Edinburgh City Art Centre

 We love popping into Edinburgh’s City Art centre – whether it’s to admire the art or to indulge in a delicious cupcake at Mimi’s Bakehouse.
 Located a stone’s throw from Waverley train station, this quirky modern art gallery is well worth the detour.
 Spread over 6 floors, the flavour is Scottish modern and historic art.
-There is something for everyone including paintings, photography, paintings, crafts and sculptures.
+There is something for everyone including paintings, photography, crafts and sculptures.
 You’ll find works ranging from up-and-coming artists to the largest collection of classical fine art in Scotland.
 If you have children, make sure you visit the basement floor where you’ll find a great art space where the kids can bring out their inner Picasso.

 10. Writers’ Museum

 Accredited with the title of UNESCO City of Literature, Edinburgh has a very rich literary heritage and it may therefore not be surprising to find out that the city has its very own writers’ museum.
 Tucked down a small alley off the Royal Mile, you’ll find the Writers’ Museum which is housed in the Lady Stair’s House.
 This museum celebrates the lives of Sir Walter Scott, Robert Burns and Robert Louis Stevenson.
 There are many interesting artefacts including the famous poet, Rabbie Burns’ writing desk as well as a plaster cast of his skull (unusual!).
 You’ll also come across Robert Louis Stevenson’s riding boots, rare books, personal items of writers and impressive portrait paintings.